basezero-projects/StudioNOVA/docs/BUILD_ROADMAP.md

 Auth layout stubs for future.

-/app layout with sidebar navigation to Characters, Generate, Gallery, Settings.
+/app layout with sidebar navigation to Models, Generate, Gallery, Settings.
 Use only mock data.
 Do not add APIs, DB calls, or new features beyond this phase.
 Respect /docs/CURSOR_RULES.md.

 Phase 2 · Core Types, Config, and Shared Utilities